Customs and Values

 In 2007, it was estimated that black Africans comprised 80% of the South African population.
 Whites comprised 9.1%.
 In Australia, Aborigines comprised around 2.3% of the population while whites comprised 92%.

 The differing racial compositions stemmed from past actions of respective white governments.
 In South Africa, the white governments wanted to exclude the black population.
-Consequently, blacks were never provided with an education nor were any attempts made to assimilate them.
+Consequently, blacks were never provided with a equal education nor were any attempts made to assimilate them.
+Admittedly, some black people, such as Nelson Mandela, were given an education by Christian missionaries.
 Two societies developed side by side in very different ways.
 White society grew into first world with low birth rates.
 Black society remained third world with high birth rates.
 The black third world was able to gain access to medical treatment and thus reduce their mortality rate.

 In Australia, white governments practiced a policy of assimilation towards Aborigines.
 When Aboriginal populations were near cities, they were encouraged to enter society and live like whites.
 This was reflected in Aborigines being given the vote when the colonies of NSW, Tasmania, Victoria and South Australia framed their constitutions in the 1850s.
 At times, white missionaries actively went into Aboriginal communities, removed children and put them in schools.